-A shoe made of ocean waste
+A shoe made for the oceans

-The idea come up to the creators when they thought that the materials being left in the ocean had the same characteristics of those used in sneakers.
+The idea came up to the creators when they thought that the materials being left in the ocean had the same characteristics of those used in sneakers.
 So why not use them to fabricate a beautiful shoe and reduce waste in the sea?